All members of the GreenHorn Bass Tour must abide by the rules established by the GreenHorn Bass Tour tournament directors.

 *Rules indicated with an asterisk “*” must be enforced on the same day as the tournament if impacting tournament results.
 Issues may be brought up to the tournament league director & tournament director board days after a tournament, however the official results can not be adjusted for these rules marked with an asterisk.

 Tournaments are open to anglers of any age.
 If you are less than 18 years of age you must submit a “GreenHorn Bass Tour Membership Form” signed by a parent or guardian.
 All participants must submit a signed “GreenHorn Bass Tour Membership Form”.

-If you are a parent with one or more children under the age of 16 you can choose to alternate between these children as your co-angler for each of the tournaments in the series.
+If you are a parent or fishing with a student with one or more children under the age of 18 you can choose to alternate between these children as your co-angler for each of the tournaments in the series.
 If you choose to do this please complete the membership form with the names of each child who may fish any given year.
-You cannot fish with more than one of your children in any given event.
-The one time substitute still applies and can be someone other than one of your children.
+You cannot fish with more than one of your children/students in any given event.
+The one time substitute still applies and can be someone other than one of your children/students.

 The GreenHorn Bass Tour is open to all boat makes, models, and motor sizes.
 The Tournament Director and other tournament officials are allowed to fish all GreenHorn Bass Tour events.

 2. GreenHorn Bass Tour Tournament Trail Membership:

 Membership is $40.00 per year per person and includes the right to fish any GreenHorn Bass Tour tournament for that calendar year.
 Kids under the age of 16, fishing with a parent or guardian, receive a free GreenHorn Bass Tour Membership.

 3. Tournament Entry Fees:

 Weekend series consist of five tournaments at $50.00 per boat per tournament, with an optional $25.00 league bonus and $10.00 big bass Pot.